mateffy/laravel-job-progress/README.md

 One difficulty with implementing background job progress is the issue of stalled / failed jobs.
 If your job code throws an exception in the `handle` method, there's no way for the job status to be updated accordingly, leading to a bad UX.
 The `Progress` trait of this package actually implements your `handle` method so that any exceptions thrown are caught and the job status is updated accordingly.
-The same applies to job cancellation, as this is also implemented using a `Throwable` class which is caught in the trait.
+The same applies to job cancellation, as this is also implemented using an `Exception` class which is caught in the trait and handled appropriately.

 #### Okay then, but why not use job middleware?

 Great question!
 I'd really like to use job middleware for this, but this would unfortunately make everything a bit more fragile.
 First of all, we'd have to prefill the `middleware()` method for you somehow, either inside the trait or by forcing you to extend some kind of base class.
 If you now want to add your own middleware (for example for throttling etc.), you'd need to remember to re-add the progress middleware.
-For this you'd have to use the awkward `use` syntax to call the trait's `middleware()` method or loose "class freedom" by needing to extend our base class.
+For this you'd have to use the awkward `use` syntax to rename and call the `Progress` trait's `middleware()` method or loose "class freedom" by needing to extend a base class.
-In any case, forgetting to include the middleware again would result in a buggy and broken system with no indication/syntax error beforehand.
+In any case, forgetting to include the progress middleware would result in a buggy and broken system with no indication/syntax error beforehand.

 I'm in the progress of writing a PR that let's job middleware also be defined in traits using `middlewareTraitName()` methods, similar to `bootTraitName()` or `mountTraitName()` in Eloquent/Livewire.
-However, I'm not sure if this is the best solution either, as middleware can be reordered, possibly leading to undefined behaviour.
+However, I'm not sure if this is the best solution either, as middleware can be reordered, possibly leading to more undefined behaviour.

 In any case, defining an abstract `handleWithProgress` method in the trait/interface and requiring you to implement it in your job class is a much stricter and safer solution for now.

 ### Why use the cache and not DB?

 This package looks at job progress as something temporary.
-The cache is built to store data for a short period of time, without having to worry about cleaning up old data manually.
+The cache is built to store data for a short period of time, without having to worry about cleaning up old data manually (using TTLs).

-Using the cache also avoids needing migrations, so it doesn't introduce any kind of statefulness to your application itself.
+Using the cache also avoids needing migrations, so it doesn't introduce any kind of statefulness to your application or codebase itself.
-It's also good practice to clear the application cache when deploying new code anyway, which avoids the issue of differing class definitions or your result data.
-Change your result classes all you want, and no invalid / old data will be left behind.
+It's also good practice to clear the application cache when deploying new code anyway, which avoids the issue of differing class definitions when unserializing job results.
+Change your result classes all you want, no invalid / old data will be left behind when using the cache (and clearing it on deployment).

 One downside of using the cache is that it doesn't easily support listing all running job states, as there's no single table to query.
 This was explicitly not a requirement for this package, and it's not something I'm planning to add.
 However, if you really need this functionality, you could implement it yourself based on the cache backend you're using.
 For example, if you're using Redis, you could use the [`SCAN` command](https://redis.io/docs/latest/commands/scan) to list all keys matching a certain pattern.

-If you _really_ need the state to be stored as a DB model, you can have a look at [Tiger Fok's laravel-job-status package](https://github.com/imTigger/laravel-job-status), which uses a custom DB table to store job states.
+If you _really_ need the state to be stored as a DB model instead, you can have a look at [Tiger Fok's laravel-job-status package](https://github.com/imTigger/laravel-job-status), which uses a custom DB table to store job states.
 However, it doesn't support all of the features of this package, and doesn't look to be actively maintained.

 ### Is this package production ready?

 This package is used in production at [immocore](https://immocore.com) to power our AI data extraction pipeline UIs.

+The package is also thoroughly tested and documented.
+I'm planning on keeping the API stable, with changes being backwards compatible as much as possible.

 <br />